nandan29/ProjectDokerization--CICD/README.md

 ****heroku app = [click on new -> create new app -> give some name]

-Github will allocate a virtual ubuntu m/c where docker image will be build using github action and for deploying that docker image on heroku we need 5 things which I already mentioned above.
+Github will allocate a virtual ubuntu m/c( as mentioned in main.yaml file) where docker image will be build using github action and for deploying that docker image on heroku we need 5 things which I already mentioned above.

 Now we will prepare the secrets